-Our expected cash requirements for the next 12 months and beyond are based on the commercialization success of our products and our ability to reduce operating expenses.
-There are significant risks and uncertainties as to our ability to achieve these operating results, including as a result of the potential adverse impact on our business from the ongoing COVID-19 pandemic, Due to these risks and uncertainties, we may need to reduce our activities significantly more than our current operating plan and cash flow projections assume in order to fund operations for the next 12 months.
-There can be no assurance that we will have sufficient cash flow and liquidity to fund our planned activities, which could force us to significantly reduce or curtail our activities and, ultimately, potentially cease operations.
+Our expected cash requirements for the next 12 months and beyond are largely based on the commercial success of our products and the level of targeted investment in our commercial strategies.
+There are significant risks and uncertainties as to our ability to achieve these operating results, including as a result of the adverse impact on its headache business from the ongoing COVID-19 pandemic.
 These conditions raise substantial doubt about our ability to continue as a going concern.